-We are a nascent cohort (founded in 2014) that meets monthly to discuss critical texts.
-Feel free to contact Aylin Malcolm (email@example.com), Nicole Welk-Joerger (firstname.lastname@example.org), or the Anthropocene Group email (email@example.com) for more information.
+We are a nascent cohort (founded in 2014) that meets monthly to discuss critical texts, and seeks to feature a wide range of scholarly and artistic perspectives.
+Although the group is primarily a forum for graduate students in the humanities and related social sciences, all are welcome to join the conversation.
+Feel free to contact Nikhil Dharan (firstname.lastname@example.org), Knar Gavin (email@example.com), or the Anthropocene Group email (firstname.lastname@example.org) for more information.

 Spring 2019 Calendar

 Friday, January 25th - Marisol de la Cadena*, Earth Beings: Ecologies of Practice Across Andean Worlds (2015)

 Friday, February 22nd - Jennifer Mae Hamilton and Astrida Neimanis, "Composting Feminisms and Environmental Humanities" (2018)